istrategylabs/franklin-server/README.md

 franklin-server adds a *Cache-Control* header to the response based on the content type of the object.
 HTML responses will have *max-age* set to **five minutes**.
 The following content types will have *max-age* set to **one year**:

-* CSS, JavaScript
+* CSS, JavaScript, XML, Atom, RSS, manifest
 * MP4, WebM
 * MP3, audio-only WebM
-* JPEG, PJPEG, PNG, GIF
+* JPEG, PJPEG, PNG, GIF, SVG, SVGZ, ICO
+* TTF, TTC, OTF, EOT, WOFF, WOFF2

 All other responses will have `Cache-Control: no-cache`.